Come Over to the Dark Skies

 Did you know?

 Each year Cypress Hills Interprovincial Park holds a Summer Star Party?
 Hosted by the Saskatoon and Regina Centres of the Royal Astronomical Society of Canada, this event attracts over 300 people who enjoy all-night observing sessions under some of the clearest and darkest skies in Canada.
 The event takes place on August every year.
-Learn more here.
+More information on the event can be found here.